Nikon Z7 For Landscape Photography:

 This was a simple one-day outing with the Nikon Z7 for some Autumn colors and my overview and experience.
 If I did not have the Nikon Z7 I would be lugging around my D850 DSLR with a 24-70 lens which if you have not the pleasure in the past of lifting that combo to your eye you know it can tire on you very quickly.
 I am pleased to report the new Nikon Z7 is a delight to use with its compact size and weight when coupled with the 24-70s f/4 lens.
 I very much appreciate the ease of carrying the Z7 and lens combo.
-I never once tired or became frustrated with the operation.
+I never once tried or became frustrated with the operation.

 New Camera Settings and Finding What I Needed: I only had one head scratch moment when I discovered that my profile I "thought" I set up for shooting landscapes and saved to U2 was not saved or maybe it was my oversight, that error meant I just shot 100 images in jpeg, aargh.
 I rarely shoot JPEG and thought I switched and saved the settings for RAW but noticed they were all saved as normal.
-Once I made that small correction - I had no further moments of finding what I needed using either the dials, menus or using the back i button.
+Once I made that small correction - I had no further moments of finding what I needed using either the dials, menus or using the back I button.
 Speaking of which with the Z7 you can customize the i Menu to your taste.

 The Nikon Z7 is an excellent choice

-for landscape photography - you will appreciate the very high-quality image detail, ease of use, exceptional electronic viewfinder, rear touch screen, rugged build and layout - all these make for quick frustration free shooting.
+for landscape photography - you will appreciate the very high-quality image detail, ease of use, exceptional electronic viewfinder, rear touch screen, rugged build and layout - all these make for quick frustration-free shooting.
 The Nikon Z7 allows you to focus on the composition rather than the camera.

 When I go out shooting I normally attach the camera to the tripod and sling it over my shoulder with the Nikon Z7 it is effortless, as I find a possible composition I simply drop the tripod to the ground and fire up the camera and the Nikon is ready to go almost instantly - much faster startup than any camera I used to date.
 With the touchscreen, it is simple to swipe up down to quickly find a menu item.

-Although I had an overcast day I appreciate the ISO range, allowing me to set the ISO to the lowest and aperture to f/20 to achieve what normally requires a ND filter, but of course, I will integrate my ND filters when a wider aperture is needed.
+Although I had an overcast day I appreciate the ISO range, allowing me to set the ISO to the lowest and aperture to f/20 to achieve what normally requires an ND filter, but of course, I will integrate my ND filters when a wider aperture is needed.

-I did not attempt to adjust the in-camera White Balance and with the Z7 you have a couple choices.
+I did not attempt to adjust the in-camera White Balance and with the Z7 you have a couple of choices.
 I did notice my images were a bit warm for my taste - this is something I need to experience to see how the settings work in real life.

 What I like about the Z7 for Landscape Photography